fybrik/fybrik/samples/multicluster-argocd/README.md

 [Argo CD](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool for Kubernetes.
-This README contains information about how to enable Fybrik to use ArgoCD as its multi-cluster manager.
+This README contains information about how to deploy Fybrik with ArgoCD as its multi-cluster manager and to apply FybrikApplication to test it.

-**Disclaimer**: This work is in progress.

 ## Argo CD in high level